samraatc/VPS-Hosting-Process/VPS_Hosting_For_React_Project_and_Configuration/7_Nginx_Server_Configuration.md

 ####  To install certificate to your domain you can use this command:

-sudo certbot --nginx -d mywebsite.com (add this if you have created subdomain :- `-d www.mywebsite.com`)
+sudo certbot --nginx -d mywebsite.com -d www.mywebsite.com (add this if you have created subdomain www :- `-d www.mywebsite.com`)

 - you can also use "sudo certbot --nginx -d mywebsite.com" but since we have "www"
 - too we are passing another argument with another website.